-Prior to embarking onboard a vessel, the observer will have to undertake a pre-sea safety inspection of the vessel, Appendix II.
+Prior to embarking onboard a vessel, the observer will have to undertake a pre-sea safety inspection of the vessel, as per Appendix II.
 The object of these inspections is to confirm that all the required safety equipment are present onboard.
-Should the minimum requirements of the checklist not be met the observer may not embark until they have contacted and reported these to their controlling organisation.
+Should the minimum requirements of the checklist not be met the observer may not embark until they have contacted, reported and be given authorization by their controlling organisation.
 Observers are not considered as qualified safety inspectors and the minimum requirements are items of safety equipment that can be clearly ascertained as present or not.

-Once embarked observers will be required to send an "embarkation report" back to their controlling agency within 24-hours of the vessel leaving port, Appendix III.
+Once embarked observers will be required to send an "embarkation report" back to their controlling organisation within 24-hours of the vessel leaving port, see Appendix III.